 How do I start curating content?

-While you can always start saving fantastic manually using bookmarks, Excel sheets, or the tools listed above, that’s still a lot of work on your plate.
+While you can always start saving fantastic content manually using bookmarks, Excel sheets, or the tools listed above, that’s still a lot of work on your plate.
 You may find that your brand needs help discovering and vetting reliable resources, optimizing your content calendar to find the perfect blend of original and curated content, or using the best practices in backlinking that will benefit your brand—both on the search results pages and in your industry as a whole.
 That’s where we come in.

 At Kirkpatrick Creative, we believe in advertising that’s engineered to work: advertising that trims the fat and focuses on what’s the most effective for the specific needs of your brand.
 Content curation is part of several of our clients’ social media plans, and we’re constantly measuring and analyzing the results we see to discover what type of content resonates with each brand’s audience.